csmill/mdthesis/README.md

 quarto render
 ```

-By default, this will output an html web site, a PDF, and a docx file.
+By default, this will output an html web site, a PDF, and a docx file in the `./_book/` folder.

 ## Customizing
 Project settings are included in `./_quarto.yml`.
 Here you can change the title, author, date, and output format options.